tanshim/CryptoPriceApp/README.md

 # CryptoPriceApp
-App that shows 10 latest popular crypto currincies with real-time updated price in USD and detailed info in second activity.
+App that shows 10 latest popular crypto currencies with real-time updated price in USD and detailed info in second activity.

 api from: https://min-api.cryptocompare.com/